15 Best Things to Do in Hyogo

 1. Kobe

 The capital city of Hyogo Prefecture, Kobe (神戸) is one of the most attractive cities and the most popular tourist destinations in Japan.
-The city is country’s one of the most important port cities with the Port of Kobe which opened for foreign trade in 19th century.
+The city is one of the most important port cities with the Port of Kobe, which opened for foreign trade in the 19th century.

-Kobe offers a great number of tourist attractions including the city’s landmark Kobe Tower, the waterfront park Meriken Park, museums, shopping spots and a plenty of restaurants to taste mouthwatering Kobe Beef.
-The city is also known for its beautiful night view which is considered as one of three most spectacular night views along with Hakodate and Nagasaki.
+Kobe offers a great number of tourist attractions, including the city’s landmark Kobe Tower, the waterfront park Meriken Park, museums, shopping spots, and plenty of restaurants to taste mouthwatering Kobe Beef.
+The city is also known for its beautiful night view, which is considered as one of the three most spectacular night views along with Hakodate and Nagasaki.

 One of the best places to enjoy the scenic city view of Kobe is Kobe Nunobiki Herb Gardens, a botanical garden situated on the slope of Mt Rokko.
-It’s the largest herb garden in Japan with around 75,000 herbs and flowers of about 200 kinds blooming throughout the year.
-The garden can be access only by the ropeway which offers astonishing views of Kobe City.
+It’s the largest herb garden in Japan, with around 75,000 herbs and flowers of about 200 kinds blooming throughout the year.
+The garden can be accessed only by the ropeway, which offers astonishing views of Kobe City.

-Since being one of the oldest port cities in Japan, Kobe has a lot of influence from other countries and offers a unique mixed cultures of Western and Oriental.
-The Kitano area, the Western influenced district which used to be a residence area of foreign merchants and there are some former houses and buildings no open to public as tourist sites.
-The city also has the largest China Town.
+Since being one of the oldest port cities in Japan, Kobe has a lot of influence from other countries and offers a unique mixed culture of Western and Oriental.
+The Kitano area, the Western-influenced district which used to be a residence area of foreign merchants there has some former houses and buildings that are not open to the public as tourist sites.
+The city also has the largest Chinatown.

 More info: Kobe: Best Things to Do